Updated: Sep 15

 Solution: A hot water treatment can be used to destroy any bacteria that may be infesting your seed – all you have to do is soak your seeds for 20 minutes in 122°F water before planting them.

-Because black rot can survive in debris in the soil, it’s also important to rotate away from crucifer crops for a minimum of three years.
+Because black rot can survive in debris in the soil, it’s also important to rotate crops away from crucifer crops for a minimum of three years.

 Probiotic sprays, plant defense-enhancing sprays, or sprays containing certain bacteria can also be helpful in controlling black rot.